dcndn4/FinTech-BC-Final-IndStudy/README.md

 My notes from that first AWS homework/class period indicated that it was optimal to terminate services, but that's just too much work right now.
 Hoping that my usage will be minimal enough that I can skip that step and still not incur any costs.
 So far A-okay!
 From final day presentations: some classmates utilized AWS, and reviewed the termination steps - very helpful!
 For the storage item, will have to empty it and then delete it.
 So far am not using a notebook.
 They didn't cover the bot, so will have to grapple with that myself when the time comes (ha ha).

+### Suspending process for now, and terminations

+I am going to step away from this all for now, have started review of all things Python which interests me more even at this point.

+But I'm thinking to leave my existing bots in place for now, to check billing regularly, but I feel like they might not be as cost-involved as other elements.
+Will also try and review my materials about that.
+But I've got stuff in place with those etc.. just would be easier to be able to pop back in at will.

+Storage bins - will empty (gah) and delete (gah) those though, as I think more costs might be involved with those.
+And all I had done was put things in, so will just need to put things in again, not a specific unique detail to recreate or anything.

 ## AWS Interface

 Every time I start up with AWS again, even after just a day or two, it's like 'what is all of this?', 'where are my things??' etc etc..I decided not to terminate services so that I could start up again more easily each session, but even so..
 Long story short - when I search for 'AWS Lex' the result is a screen has 'Amazon Lex' in a big splash screen, and it says 'get started'.. and I'm like - I've already started though?!
 So originally it was very perplexing.
 But now I just go ahead and  'New Start' or whatever the wording is, then I get to my existing bot(s).
 Whew!